Abraham Lincoln once observed, “Do I not destroy my enemies when I make them my friends?”

 “Early in my youth ministry career, I learned something kind of bizarre.
 I tried to connect with respected youth leaders in my area in hopes of gaining a little help from their years of wisdom.
 I had hoped they might take this new guy under their wing to help expand some influence in our large community of lost teens.

 Instead, what I learned was that they were similar to football coaches.
 They had their successful ministry playbook and did their best to keep it private.
 No follow up emails or phone calls, no follow-through on their “Yeah man, let’s get together” after an unexpected bumping in to.
-It seemed that this was their home field and they weren’t about to let some small-time coach come in and make their fans switch jerseys.”Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+It seemed that this was their home field and they weren’t about to let some small-time coach come in and make their fans switch jerseys.”Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Earl goes on to observe how since he’s taken the other approach and reached out to younger peers he’s seen some benefits of it: